gabrielbull/react-desktop/docs/windows/title-bar.md

-controls            | bool         | Sets the visibility of the controls of the title bar. color               | string       | Sets the main color of a component and it's children. isMaximized         | bool         | Sets the title bar state to maximized. onClosePress        | function     | Callback function of the close button. onMaximizePress     | function     | Callback function of the maximize button onMinimizePress     | function     | Callback function of the minimize button onRestoreDownPress  | function     | Callback function of the restore down button title               | string       | Sets the title of the title bar. theme               | string       | Sets the UI theme that is used by this component and its children elements.<br/>__Property value__ _"light"_, _"dark"_
+controls            | bool         | Sets the visibility of the controls of the title bar. color               | string       | Sets the main color of a component and it's children. isMaximized         | bool         | Sets the title bar state to maximized. onCloseClick        | function     | Callback function of the close button. onMaximizeClick     | function     | Callback function of the maximize button onMinimizeClick     | function     | Callback function of the minimize button onRestoreDownClick  | function     | Callback function of the restore down button title               | string       | Sets the title of the title bar. theme               | string       | Sets the UI theme that is used by this component and its children elements.<br/>__Property value__ _"light"_, _"dark"_